Award Winning Gourmet Chili by Chef Charles Knight

 - 1 pound ground sirloin or Jimmy Dean Italian Sausage

-- 3 16oz cans red kidney beans (optional see notes on Chili Cookoffs)
+- 3 16oz cans of red kidney beans (optional see notes on Chili Cookoffs)

 - ½ cup sour cream